Esri/arcgis-maps-sdk-kotlin-samples/authenticate-with-oauth/README.md

 The workflow presented in this sample works for all SAML based enterprise (IWA, PKI, Okta, etc.) & social (facebook, google, etc.) identity providers for ArcGIS Online or Portal.
 For more information, see the topic [Set up enterprise logins](https://doc.arcgis.com/en/arcgis-online/administer/enterprise-logins.htm).

 For additional information on using Oauth in your app, see the topic [Authenticate with the API](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/) in *Mobile and Native Named User Login*.

+For more information on how OAuth works visit [OAuth 2.0 with ArcGIS](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/oauth-2.0/)

 ## Tags